-7. Nine of the seats on the BHC shall be reserved for consumers, or the parents, spouses, siblings, or adult children of consumers, who are receiving or have received behavioral health services.
+- 6. The BHC serves in an advisory role to the BOS, and one member of the BOS shall be a member of the BHC. - 7.
+Nine of the seats on the BHC shall be reserved for consumers, or the parents, spouses, siblings, or adult children of consumers, who are receiving or have received behavioral health services.
 At least four of the nine seats shall be held by consumers, and at least four of these seats shall be held by family members of consumers.
-Family members may include consumers' domestic partners and significant others.

-8. One member of the BHC shall be a child advocate (a family member or consumer advocate for minors who use mental health services); one member shall be an older adult advocate (a family member or consumer advocate for persons 60 years of age or older who use mental health services); and two members shall be from the following professions: psychiatry, psychology, mental health social work, nursing with a specialty in mental health, marriage and family counseling, psychiatric technology, or administrator of a hospital providing mental health services or of a community mental health facility.

-9. For the remaining BHC seats, the BOS is encouraged to appoint individuals who have experience with and knowledge of the behavioral health system.
-This includes members of the community that engage with individuals living with a behavioral health condition in the course of daily operations, such as representatives of offices of education, large and small businesses, hospitals, physicians practicing in emergency departments, police chief, sheriffs, and community and nonprofit service providers.

-10. Except as provided above, a member of the BHC or the member's spouse shall not be a full time or part-time employee of BHS, an employee of the state Health Department, or an employee of, or a paid member of the BOS or a mental health contract agency.

-11. A consumer of behavioral health services who has obtained employment with an employer described above, and who holds a position in which the consumer does not have any interest, influence, or authority over any financial or contractual matter concerning the employer may be appointed to the BHC.
+Family members may include consumers' domestic partners and significant others. - 8.
+One member of the BHC shall be a child advocate (a family member or consumer advocate for minors who use behavioral health services); one member shall be an older adult advocate (a family member or consumer advocate for persons 60 years of age or older who use behavioral health services); and two members shall be from the following professions: psychiatry, psychology, behavioral health social work, nursing with a specialty in behavioral health, marriage and family counseling, psychiatric technology, or administrator of a hospital/hospice providing behavioral health services or of a community mental health facility. - 9.
+For the remaining BHC seats, the BOS is encouraged to appoint individuals who have experience with and knowledge of the behavioral health system.
+This includes members of the community that engage with individuals living with a behavioral health condition in the course of daily operations, such as representatives of offices of education, large and small businesses, hospitals, physicians practicing in emergency departments, police chief, sheriffs, and community and nonprofit service providers. - 10.
+Except as provided above, a member of the BHC or the member's spouse shall not be a full time or part-time employee of BHS, an employee of the state Health Department, or an employee of, or a paid member of the BOS or a behavioral health contract agency. - 11.
+A consumer of behavioral health services who has obtained employment with an employer described above, and who holds a position in which the consumer does not have any interest, influence, or authority over any financial or contractual matter concerning the employer may be appointed to the BHC.
 The Commissioner shall abstain from voting on any financial or contractual issue concerning the member's employer that may come before the BHC.